chawk/bare_bones_react/README.md

 ## Motiviation

-Simply put, create-react-app is too bloated for many people's liking.
-I personally don't like a bunch of opinionated built in config files for unit testing and ES linting I didn't approve of.
+Create-react-app is too bloated for many people's liking.
+We personally don't like a bunch of opinionated built in config files for unit testing and ES linting the end user hasn't even seen.
 Bare Bones React will not get in your way when getting started with React.

 ## Documentation